Differentiable DG with Neural Operator Source Term Correction: Numerical Results

-Figure \figref{cns3d-tgv-Re100-errhistory} shows the relative error histories of the density, momentum, and total energy for $Re=100$ with $k_w=5$ and $m=11$.
-Since this flow is in an incompressible regime $M < 0.3$, the fluctuation of the density and the total energy is small.
-Thus the momentum error is two orders of magnitude larger than that of the density and the total energy.
-In general, the augmented solution (blue solid line) has smaller relative error than the low-order counterpart (grey dash-dot line).
-Since the flow starts with smoothed profiles, the difference between the low-order and the augmented solutions is small for $t\in [0,1]$.
-All of the filtered, augmented, and low-order solutions are similar to each other at $t=1$ as shown in Figure \figref{cns3d-tgv-Re100-ss-qv-t1}.
-As flow evolves, however, the augmented solution shows enhanced accuracy compared with the low-order solution.
-The momentum error for augmented solutions at $t=8$ and $t=15$ is two times smaller than for the low-order counterpart in Figure \figref{cns3d-tgv-Re100-p1-errhistory-rvel}.
-We see the remarkable improvements in the snapshots at $t=8$ and $t=15$ in Figure \figref{cns3d-tgv-Re100-ss-qv-t8} and Figure \figref{cns3d-tgv-Re100-ss-qv-t15}, respectively.
-The augmented solution successfully recovers the vortical structures, whereas the low-order solution quickly loses the vortices due to the numerical dissipation associated with the low-order solver in the viscous-dominated flows.
+Figure \figref{cns3d-tgv-Re100-errhistory} shows the relative error histories for density, momentum, and total energy at $Re=100$ with $k_w=5$ and $m=11$.
+Across all variables (density, momentum, and total energy), the augmented solution (blue solid line) demonstrates smaller relative error compared with its low-order counterpart (gray dash-dot line).
+In the incompressible regime ($M < 0.3$), fluctuations in density and total energy are much smaller than those in momentum.
+Consequently, the momentum error dominates and is about two orders of magnitude larger than the errors in density and total energy.
+Additionally, as the flow evolves over time, the momentum error increases, with errors at $t=8$ and $t=15$ being greater than those at $t=1$.
+This becomes evident when examining the snapshots of Q-criterion isosurfaces at $t=\LRc{1,8,15}$.
+Initially, the flow begins with smoothed profiles, resulting in a small difference between the low-order and augmented solutions, as shown in Figure \figref{cns3d-tgv-Re100-ss-qv-t1}.
+As flow evolves, however, the augmented solution demonstrates significantly improved accuracy compared with the low-order solution.
+At $t=8$ and $t=15$, the momentum error in the augmented solutions is half that of the low-order solution, as illustrated in Figure \figref{cns3d-tgv-Re100-p1-errhistory-rvel}.
+We see the remarkable improvements in the snapshots at $t=8$ (in Figure \figref{cns3d-tgv-Re100-ss-qv-t8}) and $t=15$ (in Figure \figref{cns3d-tgv-Re100-ss-qv-t15}).
+The augmented solution successfully recovers the vortical structures, while the low-order solution rapidly dissipates the vortices because of the numerical dissipation associated with the low-order solver in viscous-dominated flows.